networknt/light-doc/content/en/architecture/_index.md

 reviewed: true
 ---

-The light-4j is aiming microservices, and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
-It is based on Undertow Core Http server and depending on minimum third-party libraries.
+The light-4j is aimed towards microservices, and therefore has to achieve high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
+It is based on Undertow Core Http server and depends on minimum third-party libraries.

 The topics here are architectural considerations.
 In a nutshell, architecture is a type of design where the focus is quality attributes and wide(er) scope whereas design focuses on functional requirements and more localized concerns.
 There is another [design][] section for detail-oriented decisions.